harvinder-power/Sea-Eagle/README.md

 The model is implemented using Tensorflow.js, which enables local classification rather than sending data to a server.

 Live demo: www.harvinder.me/sea-eagle

+## Improvements
+- Allow users to select from a list of example Chest X-Rays for testing
+- Drag and drop functionality